 To properly pace a marathon, you should have a good idea of your goal pace before you start and practice running at that tempo many times in training.

-You can figure out you pace here.
+You can figure out your pace here: How To Pace a Marathon

 What TO Wear For a Marathon?